Parameterizations

 Note that

 Every parameterization either computes tendencies directly or indirectly via fluxes (upward or downward, see Fluxes to tendencies).
-Both of these are arrays in which every parameterization writes into, meaning they should be accumulated not overwritten.
+These are arrays in which every parameterization writes into, meaning they should be accumulated not overwritten.
 Otherwise any parameterization that executed beforehand is effectively disabled.
 Hence, do

 Define the generator function